 Well, then let’s think about the brand name examples Facebook and YouTube.
 Immediately, you might have noticed that these names are composed of two separate words joined into one.
 Yet, they give off different vibes.

 For instance, Facebook makes it obvious that it’s a content platform, like a ‘book’.
 So, its content is mainly composed of words and images.
 And one might easily figure out that the ‘Face’ part is meant to depict it as a social media website.

 On the flipside, YouTube gives a strong emphasis on the ‘You’.
 From that, we can deduce that this website will cater to YOU and that users can upload their own content.
 The ‘tube’ part alludes to television, meaning that this is a video streaming platform.

 Read More: How To Grow A Service Business: Professional Secrets

 See, how much is conveyed in a name?
 The company name will be your number one representative for your customers.
 So, starting to think about words that similarly relate to your business can help you come up with quite a few good ideas.

 At the least, it can be a starting point.
-Finding keywords relevant to your business will also help with optimizing on online platforms when you use it in your domain URL.
+Finding keywords relevant to your business will also help with optimizing online platforms when you use them in your domain URL.